mlrun/mlrun/docs/secrets.md

 ### Kubernetes
 MLRun can use a Kubernetes (k8s) secret to store and retrieve secret values as required.
 This way of passing secrets is supported for all runtimes that generate k8s pods.
 The k8s provider creates a k8s secret per project, and can store multiple secret keys within this secret.
-To pass k8s secrets to nuclio functions, use the method `set_env_from_secret(name, secret, secret_key)`.

 #### Populating the kubernetes secret
 To populate the MLRun k8s secret with secret values, MLRun provides APIs that allow the user to perform operations